advanced-security/maven-dependency-submission-action/README.md

 * `maven-args` - An optional string value (space separated) options to pass to the maven command line when generating the dependency snapshot.
 This is empty by default.

 * `snapshot-include-file-name`: Optional flag to control whether or no the path and file name of the pom.xml is provided with the snapshot submission.
-Defaults to `false` as the file name currently overwrites the POM artifactId
+Defaults to `true` so as to create a link to the repository file from the dependency tree view, but at the cost of losing the POM `artifactId` when it renders.

 * `snapshot-dependency-file-name`: An optional user control file path to the POM file, requires `snapshot-include-file-name` to be `true` for the value to be submitted.